pos17/group5-HW-Juce-PLAS/README.md

 Granulands consists of a granular synthesizer that plays four different **Foley** sounds, all the generated through the <em>Granular Synthesis</em> technique.
 It also allows the user to manipulate their characteristics and to place them around the stereo spectrum.
 A complete description of the development of the system can be found in the [report](https://github.com/polimi-cmls-22/group5-HW-SC-PLAS/blob/main/report1.pdf)
  -->
 <em>Auto Destructive Harmonic Distortion</em> allows the user to process the sound in a complete way.
-The plugin is composed of two channels that give the possibility to the user of a Left-Right or Mid-side processing.
+The plugin is composed of two channels that give the possibility to the user of a Left-Right or Mid-sSide processing.
 Every channel has both an input filter that allows three types of prefiltering (lowpass, bandpass, highpass), and a filter positioned after distortion.
 Moreover the plugin offers a true-peak level meter to monitor input-output levels.
 A complete description of the development of the system can be found in the [report](https://github.com/polimi-cmls-22/group5-HW-SC-PLAS/blob/main/report1.pdf).

 ## Getting Started